-Most distal radius fractures are dorsally displaced or angulated (sometimes called Colles fractures); they are common, particularly among the elderly.
+Most distal radius fractures are dorsally displaced or angulated (sometimes called Colles fractures); they are common, particularly among older adults.
 Often, the ulnar styloid process is also fractured.
 Less often, volar displacement (called Smith fracture) occurs because the wrist was flexed during the injury.

 A wrist fracture (Colles or Smith) can cause deformity or swelling, which can injure the median nerve; when the median nerve is injured, the tip of the index finger is numb and the pinch of the thumb to the little finger is weak.